Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-10-Programming-and-building/Section-02-Implementing-closed-loop-control/index.md

 Well-structured code with clear separation of concerns makes control systems easier to debug, tune, and maintain.
 Consider using classes to encapsulate controller logic and parameter management functions.

-## See also

-- Section 9.1: Open vs closed loop systems - for fundamental control concepts

-- Section 9.3: Algorithmic patterns for control - for advanced control strategies

-- Section 10.3: Integrating sensors and actuators - for interfacing with real hardware

-- Section 10.5: Unit tests for subsystems - for testing control algorithms